 Fill And Decorate The Birch Vase

 To make my Christmas centerpiece, I just used floral picks that I already had on hand.
 I had a faux poinsettia plant that I wasn’t using anymore and also an old weathered wreath that I stole red berry picks and rusty stars from.
 For a more planned out centerpiece, I could have purchased the exact florals that I wanted.
 But, since I don’t like things going to waster, I felt good about reusing what I had.

-2. Next, I inserted a round Styrofoam ball that was trimmed a little to fit inside the can.
+Before adding my floral picks, I inserted a round Styrofoam ball that was trimmed a little to fit inside the can.
 I used this to poke my poinsettia flowers and other picks into.

-4. I filled the can with Spanish moss to further secure the Styrofoam and glued some small pine cones at the top of the can.
+Once I had the right amount of florals added, I filled the can with Spanish moss to further secure the Styrofoam and glued some small pine cones at the top of the can.

-5. Finally, I tied a peppermint stick to the front and wrapped some jute string around the can a few times.
+Finally, I tied a peppermint stick to the front and wrapped some jute string around the can a few times.

 Even the peppermint stick was somewhat recycled since it was unopened from last year.
 However, now that I took it from it’s wrapper, I will be throwing that out at the end of the season!